ONSdigital/dp-census-search-prototypes/README.md

 - Clone the repo go get github.com/ONSdigital/dp-census-search-prototypes
 - Run elasticsearch
 - Choose an application/script to run
-    - Run `make parentsearch` to generate searchable documents across geographical boundaries to find parent resources (e.g. find Wales resources if searching for Cardiff), see documentation [here]()
+    - Run `make parentsearch` to generate searchable documents across geographical boundaries to find parent resources (e.g. find Wales resources if searching for Cardiff), see documentation [here](#Geographical Search (including parent documents))

+#### Notes

+See [command list](COMMANDS.md) for a list of helpful commands to run alongside and independently from scripts or prototypes.

 ### Geographical Search (including parent documents)